 The analytics tasks and computational environment of the challenge have been developed in the framework of SEE.4C-688356 Horizon 2020 Coordination and Support Action.

 Registration and trialling: individuals and organisations wishing to participate in the contest are required to register first.
-The registration period will run until 31 January 2018.
+The registration period closed on 31 January 2018.
 After the closure of registrations, participants will be able to download a starting kit allowing them to try out their working software in a small-scale system (running at the participant's own IT equipment) simulating the real contest system and allowing participants to get familiar with the requirements and scoring principles.

 Testing of the software on the contest platform: from 26 February 2018 until 24 April 2018 the registered participants will have the possibility to upload their working software to the contest (cloud) platform and run it against the test data.
 Each participant has up to three attempts to run their working software on the contest platform and to ensure it will conform to the requirements.

 Submission: registered participants have to submit the working software and its description using the participant portal.
-The submission period will start on 26 February 2018 and run until 24 April 2018.
+The submission period ended on 24 April 2018.